vfarcic/gitpod-demo-cf/README.md

 # [The DevOps Toolkit Series](http://www.devopstoolkitseries.com)

+Following assumptions are made:

+* Your Codefresh account is already configured with integration with Docker Hub registry named `docker-hub`.

 When using through **Gitpod**, make sure that the following environment variables are created:

 * CF_TOKEN: Codefresh token